 The sweetest way to show your bridal party some extra love is with a thoughtful bridesmaid gift.
 While something purely sentimental or novel might be your first thought, consider giving your bridesmaids an item that they can wear on the wedding day and beyond.
-This could include a cute and comfy getting ready look or accessories that complete their wedding day look, such as a necklace, bracelet, or wrap.
+This could include a cute robe to wear when getting ready or accessories that complete their wedding day look, such as a necklace, bracelet, or wrap.
 This takes at least one important item off their must-buy list and will be something they cherish for years to come.
-Whatever gift you choose, don’t forget to include personalized thank you cards to let them know how much you appreciate their love and support!

 4. Don’t Require Professional Hair and Makeup

-Professional hair and makeup can cost each bridesmaid anywhere from $75 -$200, which can be a total budget buster.
-Most folks are capable of doing their own makeup and could totally pull off one of these romantic half-up hairstyles or even a pretty braid.
+Professional hair and makeup can cost each bridesmaid anywhere from $75 -$300, which can be hard on the wallet.
+Most people are perfectly capable of doing their own makeup.
 Perhaps you even have a beauty guru friend who could help out with the rest of the party.

-If you decide you want everyone to get their hair and makeup professionally done, you should offer to pay for it.
-If you can afford to pay for hair/makeup and a bridesmaid gift, more power to you!
+If you decide you want everyone to get their hair and makeup professionally done and your budget affords it, offer to pay for it.
+If you can afford to pay for hair/makeup and a bridesmaid gift, more power to you.
 But if you have to choose one or the other, consider opting to take the burden off your bridesmaids’ budgets.

 5. Encourage Them to Forego Wedding Gifts

-Your bridesmaids have to buy dresses and shoes, plan and pay for a bachelorette party and shower, pay for travel and accommodations, and volunteer a significant amount of their time for pre-wedding events.
-Yikes, that’s a long list of pretty substantial and fantastic gifts!
+Your bridesmaids have to buy dresses and shoes, plan and pay for a bachelorette party and bridal shower, pay for necessary travel and accommodations, and volunteer a significant amount of their time for pre-wedding events.
+That’s a long list of pretty substantial and thoughtful gifts.
 Rather than expecting them to buy something off your wedding registry, assure them that their presence is the only present you need.
 Besides, your guests will have the registry covered.

 Some of your bridesmaids might feel guilty showing up to events empty-handed, so let them know early on in the planning stages that you don’t expect a gift.
-Not only will they appreciate the sentiment, but it’ll open up their budget for other things—like an epic bachelorette party!
+Not only will they appreciate the sentiment, but it’ll open up their budget for other things—like an epic destination bachelorette party.